46OkuMen/46-okunen-monogatari/docs/pointers.md

 ### System Pointers ###
 These are the more obvious of the two - every ROMhacking tutorial says "look for a repeating, increasing sequence of bytes before a bunch of text."
 Yeah, 46 Okunen Monogatari has this kind of pointers.

 System pointers live in tables with four-byte-long rows, the first two bytes being the pointer, and the second two bytes being another file-specific set of bytes.
-Here's a table in `ST1.EXE`:
+Here's a table at `ST1.EXE:0x10f96`:

-`62-46-5e-0d`
-`6b-45-5e-0d`
-`8a-45-5e-0d`
+`e7-3f-5e-0d`
+`ec-3f-5e-0d`
+`f3-3f-5e-0d`
+`f5-3f-5e-0d`
+`00-40-5e-0d`...

-The pointer separator bytes, `5e-0d`, don't appear to mean anything, they must be defined somewhere and looked for by the program.
+The pointer separator bytes ofr this file, `5e-0d`, don't appear to mean anything, they must be defined somewhere and looked for by the program.

 The pointer itself is little-endian, since the PC-98 is on an x86 system.
 So to get the pointer's value, first reverse the two bytes and treat it as a single number:

-`6b-45`
-`45-6b`
-`0x456b`
+`e7-3f -> 0x3fe7`

 Then, add the file's pointer constant to this number:

-` 0x456b`
+` 0x3fe7
 `+0xd7e0`
 `-------`
-`0x11d4b`

-Which is the location of... hm.
-Some error message.
-Great!
+`0x117c7`

+Which is to a Japanese word for "Yes."
+It's right above the creature name block, so I was expecting something more exciting... but the tables don't always point where you expect them to.

 The pointers don't always increase, which is annoying because I was looking for that.

+If the pointer values are all increasing by 4, it's probably a table of pointer-pointers.
+As in the table exists only to point to the pointers of another table.

 Also, there are a few tables in each file that appear to be system pointer tables, but they are separated with the bytes `00-00` instead of the pointer separators.
 I have learned not to mess with them - I think they point to functions or system things.
 Not totally sure how to use them, though.